Laboratory of genetically encoded molecular tools

 - (2018).
 Fast reversibly photoswitching red fluorescent proteins for live-cell RESOLFT nanoscopy.
 Nat Methods 15 (8), 601–604

 A method of protein labeling in live cells based on fluorogen and fluorogen-binding protein

-In collaboration with Laboratory of Chemistry of Metabolic Pathways, Group of chemistry of heterocyclic compounds
+In collaboration with Laboratory of Chemistry of Metabolic Pathways, Group of synthetic biology, Group of chemistry of heterocyclic compounds